Yea, Victoria: Governance

 The first local governance in the area was the Yea District Road Board, formed in 1869, which became the Shire of Yea in 1873.
 Although subject to (sometimes severe) financial constraints at various times, and the substantial costs involved in maintaining the local road infrastructure in the face of fires and floods, the shire managed to develop some substantial public facilities, and to successfully lobby for improved transport and communication links to the area.

 As part of the general re-arrangement of local government in Victoria, the Shire of Yea was incorporated into the Shire of Murrindindi in 1994.
 The town of Yea is in the Cheviot Ward of the shire.

+Law Courts

+A Court of Petty Sessions was appointed in Yea in 1860, which continued (or as a Magistrates Court) until all courts in Yea were closed on 1 January 1990.
+The courts also operated as a County Court (1878-1915), a Licencing Court (1886-1917) and a Childrens Court (1907-1989).